-The second train was a big, strong train.
+The second train engine who came before the little engine was a big, strong train.
 He said that his loads were too big and too important to carry this other train’s load.
 You would think, with all his strength, that he could easily take the time to help this poor, struggling engine with her heavy burdens that she couldn’t pull.

 In the Church, we know that we have all been given different gifts that we need to use together.
 Paul teaches that we are all different members of the same body (1 Cor 12:12).
 We have strengths, and those were given to us to build up the Kingdom of God.
 Than means building up others.

-Until I was diagnosed with a severe chronic illness, I used to not understand how people weren’t able to push through their trials.
-I would almost smugly look at those who were a “burden” on the ward and think they were just lazy or unfaithful.
+Until I was diagnosed with a chronic illness, I didn’t understand how people weren’t able to push through their trials.
+I’d smugly look at those who were a “burden” on the ward and think they were just lazy or unfaithful.

 When I take it personally that someone is late to a meeting or isn’t doing all of their responsibilities, that makes me just like this strong, big engine.

-The last engine to refuse to help is probably the one we can all relate to the most: the old, tired engine who does not have enough energy to help get the broken down engine over the mountain.
+The last engine to refuse to help is probably the one we can all relate to the most.
+He’s the old, tired engine who does not have enough energy to help get the broken down engine over the mountain.

 The interesting thing about this, though, is that unlike real trains, our spiritual loads and journey do not follow the laws of physics.
 The Savior said to take His yoke on us, for His is easier to bear than our own.

 What is the Savior’s yoke?
 What was His greatest burden?
 It was taking upon Himself all of our burdens, our loads, in the Garden of Gethsemane.
-In fact, it was so arduous, that even He asked to not have to carry it, if it were at all possible.
+In fact, it was so arduous, that even He asked to not have to carry it, if possible.

-So if His yoke is to take up those yokes of others, and He tells us that it is lighter than our own, then stopping to pull another’s train along with our own somehow will be lighter than just doing our own!
+So His yoke is to take up those yokes of others, and He tells us that it’s lighter than our own.
+This means stopping to pull another’s train along with our own somehow will be lighter than just doing our own!

 Like I said, it is against the laws of physics, but it is made possible by our Savior’s Atonement.
 Oh, if only that old, tired engine understood that by helping pull, he could receive the Savior’s rest!

 She told herself, “I think I can,” and that was enough for her.
-She didn’t know she could, but she had both faith and a love for the cargo and those awaiting it on the other side.
+She didn’t know she could, but she had faith.
+And she had a love for the cargo and those awaiting it on the other side.